sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/assemblerExamples/AssemblerExamples.md

 This example illustrates writing pictures to the VGA adaptor.
 Not that the 3 pictures are encoded as Hex words at the bottom of the assembler code.

-The original source for this example is https://github.com/Tapendra-195/Armv7/tree/main
+The original source for this example is https://github.com/Tapendra-195/Armv7/tree/main (which also has a python program to read additional pictures into an array)

 ## Further ARM Assembler Tutorials